IndigoBeetle/KwyllDocs/docs/interface/screen_editor.md

 [Settings](./settings.md) dialog.
-However, the game window can be positioned independently on each screen it is used, so dragging the blue rectangle representing the game window works in much the same way as an *Instrument*, it will also conform to the grid as appropriate.
+However, the game window can be positioned independently on each screen it is used, so dragging the blue rectangle representing the game window works in much the same way as an *Instrument*, it will also snap its position to the grid.

 <br style="clear:left"/>